-Individuals in a closed building who are not on the approved access list will expected to leave the building immediately.
+Individuals in a closed building who are not on the approved access list are expected to leave the building immediately and will face sanctions.

 Access to Student Rooms

 Except for emergencies, health and safety inspections, maintenance, or authorized room searches, access to students' rooms for anyone other than the students to whom the rooms are assigned must always have the authorization of the registered occupant(s) (See "Room Inspection and Entry").
 This restriction applies to other students, parents, guardians, family members, and guests of the students.